jnbli/Email-Draft-Duplicator/README.md

 - [X] Cards take in data object for use by UI element(s).
 - [X] Refactor with card navigation.
 - [X] Use a separate file to store global constants.
+- [X] Fix bug with the home card that occurs if the user removes a draft that was already selected and clicks the refresh button.
+- [X] Fix unadaptive total number of drafts in the home card.
+- [ ] Prevent runtime error that occurs if the user tries to duplicate selected draft(s) after deleting them without refreshing the home card.